microsoft/LightGBM/docs/Python_API.md

 ####rollback_one_iter()

-    Rollback one iteration
+    Rollback one iteration.

 ####save_model(filename, num_iteration=-1)

-    Save model of booster to file
+    Save model of booster to file.

     Parameters
     ----------